JosiahBizure/c-data-structures-library/docs/progress.md

 Understanding the C++ STL will help me think critically about how to build efficient data structures from scratch in C, particularly in terms of time complexity and functionality.

 ---

+## April 1st, 2025 (Tuesday)

+## Activities:
+No work done on this project today due to being busy with school.

+---

+## April 2nd, 2025 (Wednesday)

+## Activities:
+Worked on Step 1 (Learn the Basics), Lecture 4 (Know Basic Maths) from Striver's A2Z DSA Course.

+Implemented several basic math functions, including counting digits, reversing a number, checking for palindromes, checking for Armstrong numbers, and printing all divisors.

+---